-Competitive/professional bodybuilding has started around the 19th century.
-Before the 1970s it was typically focused on a defined muscle appearance.
-However the rise of anabolic steroids in the 70s saw a dynamic shift that led to what we now see as the typical bodybuilder—Arnold Schwarzenegger perhaps being the most famous example.
+Competitive or professional bodybuilding has started around the 19th century.
+Before the 1970s, it was typically focused on a defined muscle appearance.
+However, the rise of anabolic steroids in the seventies saw a dynamic shift that led to what we now see as the typical bodybuilder—Arnold Schwarzenegger is the most famous example.

 The major difference between bodybuilding and general resistance training is how muscle mass is created.
 In bodybuilding, the muscles are enlarged by a process called muscle hypertrophy.
-While this a natural process, successful bodybuilding looks to quicken this process by undertaking known stimuli such as strength training, anaerobic exercise and combining it with a high protein and low carbohydrate diet.
+While this is a natural process, successful bodybuilding seeks to quicken this process by undertaking known stimuli, such as strength training, anaerobic exercise, and combining it with a high protein and low carbohydrate diet.
 Muscular endurance training is also used to ensure that training can continue on a regular basis.

 Bodybuilding and general muscle building depend on both hypertrophy and hyperplasia.
-Hyperplasia in contrast to hypertrophy is the increase in the number of cells making up component muscles.
-When muscles are damaged and micro-trauma occurs, the body naturally reacts to this by replacing the damaged cells of the muscle back to its original state, but also adding more cells to reduce the chances or risk of damage occurring in the future.
+In contrast to hypertrophy, hyperplasia is the increase in the number of cells making up component muscles.
+When muscles are damaged and micro-trauma occurs, the body naturally reacts to this by replacing the damaged cells of the muscle back to their original state, but also adding more cells to reduce the chances or risk of damage occurring in the future.
 General muscle building will stress the muscles so that both hypertrophy and hyperplasia occur.
 The overall result is that muscles are both more defined because they are bigger in size and number.
 But also stronger because the cells are both bigger in number and size.

-For general muscle building eatings fats is essential.
-While bodybuilders try to limit their fat intake, general health and fitness requires the right kind of dietary fats.
+For general muscle building, eating fats is essential.
+While bodybuilders try to limit their fat intake, general health and fitness require the right kind of dietary fats.
 Eating a block of cheese isn’t going to help as these contain saturated fats.
-Fats that are found in fish, nuts and seeds are called either mono or poly-unsaturated fats and these help to deliver essential vitamins around the body, including to muscles to help ensure muscle growth.
+Fats that are found in fish, nuts, and seeds are called either mono or poly-unsaturated fats, and this helps to deliver essential vitamins around the body, including to muscles to help ensure muscle growth.

-While bodybuilding appears to have fantastic physical benefits for both health and appearance, it is important to stress there are downsides such as joint damage, liver damage (if steroids are being taken) and stretch marks.
+While bodybuilding appears to have fantastic physical benefits for both health and appearance, it is important to stress that there are downsides, such as joint damage, liver damage (if steroids are being taken), and stretch marks.
 It can be viewed as ‘extreme’ given its strict nature and the vast majority of the general public would never undertake such an activity.
 General muscle building however can be great for the body and provide that feeling of wellness without the extreme requirements of bodybuilding.